ST. PAUL’S CHOIR GUIDELINES

 Evensong Introit (sung from the Narthex): be in Narthex no later than 3 minutes before worship begins.

-Procession at Evensong: process during organ improvisation, with music folder closed and held with two hands at your chest.
+Procession at Evensong: process during organ improvisation, with music folder closed and held with two hands.
 Do not stop to bow at the Altar step; continue to the Choir Loft.
 Once the whole choir is in place in the Choir Loft, watch the crucifer.
 Reverence the processional cross with a bow as the crucifer bows.
-Turn in towards conductor and open music for the first hymn.
+Turn in towards the conductor and open music for the first hymn.

 In the Choir Loft